Skip to content

 Buspirone (Buspar)

-This medication is approved for the treatment of generalized anxiety and is typically prescribed along with antidepressants.
-It can take up to four weeks to feel the effects of this medication.7
+Buspirone is approved for the treatment of generalized anxiety and is typically prescribed along with antidepressants.
+It can take up to four weeks to feel the effects of this medication.7 Buspirone side effects may also occur for some people, ranging from mild to serious.

 How Will Benzodiazepines Make Me Feel?